Silver Chain delivers a comprehensive, community-based registrar training program.

-The Silver Chain Home Hospital and Palliative Care services allow patients to receive care in their home, rather than in a hospital, which has not only been demonstrated to provide better patient outcomes but also a significant financial benefit for the Western Australian health sector.
+The Silver Chain Palliative Care service allows patients to receive care in their home, rather than in a hospital, which has not only been demonstrated to provide better patient outcomes, but also a significant financial benefit for the Western Australian health sector.
 During the course of their placement, registrars are exposed to and perform a wide range of tasks and procedures, fully supported by an experienced clinical team.

 Feedback received from doctors who have completed the training supports the value of community-based care as part of their training.